Cobalt(III) fluoride: Applications

-Such reactions are sometimes accompanied by rearrangements or other reactions.
-The related reagent KCoF_{4} is more selective.
+A study of cobalt trifluoride fluorination of butane showed that a mixture of more than 51 polyfluorinated and perfluorinated butanes, as well as some substituted methylpropanes, were formed.
+Fluorination of cyclopentane similarly yielded a mix of products with between five (C5H5F5) and ten fluorine substitutions (C5F10).
+Formation of large numbers of products with low selectivity greatly limits the synthetic utility of cobalt trifluoride fluorination.
+The related reagent potassium tetrafluorocobaltate(III) (KCoF4) is a more selective alternative.

 Gaseous CoF3

 In the gas phase, CoF3 is calculated to be planar in its ground state, and has a 3-fold rotation axis (point group D_{3h}).
 The Co(3+) ion has a ground state of 3d^{6} ^{5}D. The fluoride ligands split this state into, in energy order, ^{5}A', ^{5}E", and ^{5}E' states.
 The first energy difference is small and the ^{5}E" state is subject to the Jahn-Teller effect, so this effect needs to be considered to be sure of the ground state.
 The energy lowering is small and does not change the energy order.
 This calculation was the first treatment of the Jahn-Teller effect using calculated energy surfaces.